|www.citydesk.us © 2018 by JGC/United Publishing|

 "The American people need to be informed.
 Every parent must be warned of the impact of violent visual media on children, as we would warn them of some rampant carcinogen.
 Violence is not a game, it is not fun, it is not something that we let children do for entertainment.
 Violence kills.
 The media are selling violence, and we do not have to buy it.
 An educated and informed society can and must find its way home from the dark and lonely place to which it has traveled."

 Can anything be done about the sociopathic corporate media creators of violence?
 Yes.
-Stay tuned to CityDesk.us for more -- and for what you can do about it. -- John Gile
+Stay tuned to CityDesk.us for more. -- John Gile

 |Sponsored by JGC/United Publishing|